 Could your basket abandonment emails be updated to fit with your festive theme?
 Or perhaps your “thank you for your order” email need a seasonal makeover?

 Small details like this enhance the overall customer experience your campaign delivers and ensures your efforts are fully optimised to drive the best results.

 By the time November comes around, you should be ready to launch.
 The run-up to Black Friday is a popular time to go live.

 Before the launch date arrives, plan how you’re going to respond to any hiccups.
 Create a clear process to measure results and make changes accordingly.

 Be reactive and ready to refine key elements throughout the campaign.
 A test and learn approach will help you to maximise your success.

-The build-up to Christmas can be stressful for eCommerce marketers.
-Having a methodical process to follow can help you regain some head space.
+The build-up to Christmas can be stressful for ecommerce marketers so having a methodical process to follow can help you regain some headspace and stay in control.
 We hope that our twelve Christmas marketing planning tips help to bring clarity to your campaign preparation.

 If you’re late to the planning process and are feeling the pressure, our advice is to keep things simple.
 Focus on consistently delivering clear messaging through a simple theme, across your key channels.

 Including personalised elements in your campaign can increase engagement.
 The ideas we’ve discussed are easy to implement with the right personalisation platform in place.
-To see ours in action, book a demo via the button below.
+See it in action with a personal demo, right here.